 ‘Monolith to Microservices’ is one of the most sought-after application modernization initiatives taken by various technology leaders today.
 Microservices is an architectural style and approach to writing software applications wherein the applications are broken down into smaller, independent components.

-Enterprises worldwide are considering this approach to quicken their delivery process and fasten their deployment rates.
+Enterprises worldwide are considering this approach along with other DevOps skills to quicken their delivery process and fasten their deployment rates.
 With major benefits being– increased resilience, rapid delivery, improved scalability, and faster time to market.

 Microservice architecture helps companies to respond rapidly and meet the growing business needs.
 They help increase resilience, render a faster time-to-market, improve the agility of software teams, reduce costs, enhance scalability and provide the freedom of choosing any technology stack best suited for your application.

 With pros, there are cons too.
 Like most transformational trends dwelling in the DevOps ecosystem, implementing microservices has its own challenges.
-Here are some of the major challenges faced while deploying microservices.
-Let’s read these in detail.
+Here are some of the major DevOps challenges faced while deploying microservices.
+Let’s read in detail about these challenges of DevOps.

 CI/CD Pipeline Management

-Although Microservices offer a plethora of advantages when it comes to development and deployment, they also have their own challenges and issues.
+Although Microservices offer a plethora of advantages when it comes to development and deployment, they are many challenges of DevOps that you might face while deploying Microservices.
 Scalability is one such issue that most enterprises face while implementing Microservices.

 Let’s say, for instance, a company might have to manage only 1–5 pipelines in the case of monolith applications.
 But the situation becomes complicated while managing and adopting microservices where the number of pipelines to be managed increases to 250 as each monolith is divided into ~50 microservices.